 You will also want to use this job specification on your recruiting website where interested prospective employees can read through your key needs from the person who takes on the role.
 This will allow them to determine whether they have the appropriate qualifications for the job before spending the time filling out a job application and customizing a resume and cover letter.

-The following requirements (job specifications) were determined by job analysis and derived from the job description as crucial for success in the human resources director role.
+The following requirements (job specifications) were determined by the job analysis and derived from the job description as being crucial for success in the human resources director role.
 The successful candidate for the human resources director position will possess these qualifications.

-Experience - Human Resources Director
+Human Resources Director Experience

 - 7-10 years of progressively more responsible positions in human resources, preferably in a similar industry in two different firms.